 - 4.27 This section of the SCI sets out how Council will deal with representations that are received from the community during the preparation of local development documents.
 It also sets out how we will report back on changes made as a result of any community involvement. - 4.28 Ealing Council recognises that an essential element of public participation is feedback to those who respond, reporting back on the outcomes resulting from their input.
-The Council is committed to informing the community about the results of consultation. - 4.29 Results will be communicated in a timely manner, however the actual period of time between the events and reporting back will vary, depending on the complexity, scale, and interest associated with the consultation programme.
-The Council will aim to publish the results within 2-3 months of the close of the consultation period, before the political reporting process (for adoption of supplementary planning documents or submission of development plan documents to examination) is complete. - 4.30 Discussions with key stakeholders will form the basis for drafting development plan documents for the consultation period.
+The Council is committed to informing the community about the results of consultation. - 4.29 Results will be communicated in a timely manner, however the actual period of time between the events and reporting back will vary, depending on the complexity, scale, and interest associated with the consultation programme. - 4.30 Discussions with key stakeholders will form the basis for drafting development plan documents for the consultation period.
 All stakeholders involved in these discussions will be notified of the availability of the draft document on the date that the consultation period commences.